antoniogiacomelli/BeCOS/README.md

 The HAL is written with proxy design patterns for hardware access, providing easy portability.
 Note that the class Transceiver is still on the application layer, the Program class is not coupled to the hardware.
 A transceiver is an abstract data type, integrated to the HAL using DIP.

+The PoC was deployed on an Atmega328p, 2KB RAM.

 ![uml](https://github.com/antoniogiacomelli/BeCOS/blob/main/uml2.png)